Corallus-Caninus/Rattus/README.md

 ./Del: toggle right or left click

++: toggle hold for left or right

 Rattus is under active development.

 TODO:

-1. block numpad keycodes; currently this types into selection *done
-2. create Rattus.service or other integration
+1. create Rattus.service or other integration
-3. add more modes:
+2. add more modes (the keys are currently only for example and do not reflect what will be done in actuality):

    -middle click